 What if I don’t know anything about classical music?
 Do I need to study beforehand?

 No, just come and enjoy!
-Over time, concertgoers do find their enjoyment is deeper if they prepare for a concert.
+Over time, concertgoers find their enjoyment is deeper if they prepare for a concert.
 This can be as simple as reading the program notes on our website or listening to the works in advance of the concerts.
-Additionally, you can attend FREE pre-concert Behind the Baton talks before each orchestral performance one hour pre-concert.
+Additionally, you can attend FREE pre-concert Behind the Baton talks before each Palace Series orchestral performance at the Palace Theatre.

 Will I recognize any of the music?